Vis4Sense/student-projects/2023-2024/readme.md

  |prototype          | A simple extension |        |         |        |         |    [prototype](./hongye-an/proj-code/README.md)    |

 # 8 Dec 2023

+This is the last meeting for this year, and we will resume on 12 Jan 2024.

 ## Todo
 Ziyue
 - revise the interview questions